AlibabaCloudDocs/waf/intl.en-US/Website Access/View the ports supported by WAF.md

 2. Find the domain name for which you want to configure ports and click **Edit** in the Actions column.
 3. On the **Edit** page, find the **Destination Server Port** section, click **Customize**, and then enter port numbers based on your business requirements.

-For more information, see [Configure ports]().
+For more information, see [Configure ports](/intl.en-US/Website Access/Configure ports.md).

 ## Ports that each WAF edition supports

 Subscription WAF instances of the Business edition or higher allow you to configure non-standard ports.

 The following table lists the ports that each WAF edition supports.
 The supported ports in the console shall prevail.
-For more information about how to view the supported ports in the console, see [Configure ports]()
+For more information about how to view the supported ports in the console, see [Configure ports](/intl.en-US/Website Access/Configure ports.md).

 |WAF edition|Maximum number of ports supported by each WAF instance|Supported standard port \(default\)|Supported non-standard port \(custom\)|
 |-----------|------------------------------------------------------|-----------------------------------|--------------------------------------|